 The NBA Finals traces its roots back to 1947 when the Philadelphia Warriors took down the Chicago Stags, 4-1, to win the title.
 We have seen many memorable series through the years, including in recent times.

 Here’s a look at the last 10 editions:

 There have been several incredible teams over the past decade.
 The Heat went on a dominant run in the early part of the decade, while the Warriors wrapped it up while doing the same.

 Right along with the exceptional teams of the past decade are several stellar individual performances.
 Here the last 10 winners of the NBA Finals MVP award:

-LeBron James and Kawhi Leonard are among the multi-time winners with three and two NBA Finals MVP awards, respectively.
-Since the Lakers and Clippers are among the biggest favorites to win the next crown, both of them seem to have a great shot at adding another Finals MVP.
+LeBron James and Kawhi Leonard are among the multi-time winners with four and two NBA Finals MVP awards, respectively.
+Since the Lakers and Clippers are still among the biggest favorites to win the next crown, both of them seem to have a great shot at adding another Finals MVP.

 The US broadcast rights for the NBA Finals have traded hands among the major broadcast networks through the years, but they have been the property of ABC/ESPN since 2003.
 Since then, all games of the finals have been broadcast on ABC with ESPN Deportes pitching in on the international front.